eduP2P/common/test_suite/README.md

 server.
 If a peer contacts a STUN server, this server will see this peer’s IP address and port after NAT has been applied to them, i.e., the peer’s “STUN endpoint”, and send it back to this peer.
-With both peers knowing their own STUN endpoint, they can exchange them to each other via a central server.
+With both peers knowing their own STUN endpoint, they can be exchanged via a central server.

 We show why UDP hole punching is not possible in the three cases in the table below with a concrete example.
 We denote the peers performing UDP